speedyturkey/porthole/README.md

 * user - The account name for the database user.
 * password - The user's password.
 * schema - The default schema or database name.
 You should have permissions to create and update tables in this schema.

+##### Email

+In order to send emails, you must have an email account from which to send messages.

+* username - The email address you'd like to use.
+* password - The password for that account.
+* host - The smtp server associated with your account (e.g. smtp.gmail.com).

 ### Step 3 - Create database tables